MarjanRn/chutes-and-ladders/README.md

 * the spinner dimensions could be between 1 to 6.

 ## Getting started
-You simply can run the game with default values by running the main class.
+* You simply can run the game with default values by running the main class.
+* This assignment also could be delivered as an independent library or an executable jar instead(but I'm delivering that as per requested in the requirements).

 ### Note
-There is also a GameServices class defined that can be used for reading parameters from input console
+There is also a GameServices class defined that can be used for reading parameters from input console.